Inter-node superconductivity in strained Weyl semimetals: Solutions to the Eilenberger equation

 which is valid at $x>1$ and where $\zeta(x)$ is the zeta function.
-We note that the result of summation over $m^{\prime}$ vanishes for any function odd in $\omega_{m^{\prime}}$ and, thus, there is no contribution from $f_1$ defined by Eq.~(\ref{Eilenberger-Sol-inter-First-sol-f1}).
+We note that the result of summation over $m^{\prime}$ vanishes for any function odd in $\omega_{m^{\prime}}$ and, thus, there is no contribution to the gap equation from the first order anomalous function $f_1$, which is explicitly defined in Appendix \ref{sec:Eilenberger-sol-inter} by Eq.~(\ref{Eilenberger-Sol-inter-First-sol-f1}).